-- Collecting information about all EAL pupils, which includes basic background details including home language and stage of English language acquisition. - Monitoring the progress of the EAL/ethnic minority pupils by analysing attainment data from termly teacher assessments, in consultation with the literacy and numeracy co-ordinators, and also RWI and Maths standardisation assessments. - Using the data to set priorities and to strategically plan to meet the needs of groups of underachieving pupils. - Monitoring of the use of LEA funded support. - Using feedback from schools, parents/carers, minority ethnic groups, Ofsted reports and other agencies.
+- Collecting information about all EAL pupils, which includes basic background details including home language and stage of English language acquisition. - Monitoring the progress of the EAL/ethnic minority pupils by analysing attainment data from termly teacher assessments, in consultation with the literacy and numeracy co-ordinators, and also RWI and Maths standardisation assessments as well as NASSEA data. - Using the data to set priorities and to strategically plan to meet the needs of groups of underachieving pupils. - Monitoring of the use of LEA funded support.

+• Using feedback from schools, parents/carers, minority ethnic groups, Ofsted reports and other agencies.

-Date Approved by Governing Body: 04th February 2020
+Date Approved by Governing Body: 24th May 2022